 “We have had very good results as demonstrated by one-year post-operative echocardiograms to look at the valve function.
 When you repair a 50-year-old’s leaky mitral valve, you’re moving from one survival curve to the general population survival curve.

 “It’s no longer a new procedure.
 It’s something we can do any day, any time for whatever patient comes in needing the procedure.”

 It is, however, still heart surgery, which means that the operative risks are there, and should be discussed and clarified prior to proceeding with surgery.
 Also, prudent patient selection is crucial for success.

 Affiliation and Training

 The Cape Cod Hospital Cardiac Surgery program is part of the Cape Cod Healthcare Heart & Vascular Institute, a partnership between the healthcare organization and cardiovascular physician specialists on Cape Cod.
 The CCH Cardiac Surgery program has been affiliated with Brigham and Women’s Hospital in Boston since the program started in 2002.
 The partnership has allowed the Hyannis hospital to expand its cardiac surgery services to include the latest procedures using cutting-edge technology.

-CCH was when the program started, and remains today, one of just three community hospitals in the state to be licensed by the state health department for cardiac surgery. (check) Dr. Loberman and Paul Pirundini, MD, who is cardiac surgery medical director, are the two cardiac surgeons in the CCH department.
+CCH was where the program started, and remains today, one of just three community hospitals in the state to be licensed by the state health department for cardiac surgery.
+Dr. Loberman and Paul Pirundini, MD, who is cardiac surgery medical director, are the two cardiac surgeons in the CCH department.

 Dr. Loberman was taught how to do mitral valve repairs and replacements by a physician who learned it from French surgeon Alain Carpentier, MD, PhD, who is known as the father of modern mitral valve repair.